Terror of the Autons: Broadcast and reception

 Certain scenes in the serial, particularly the killer doll and the Auton policemen, caused controversy in the press as being too frightening for children.
 In an unconnected House of Lords debate about the effect of mass media on the public, the serial was cited as an example of a programme that might be too 'scary' for younger children.

-Jon Pertwee would later state that he thought the story "was excellent.
-One of the best we ever did."
+Jon Pertwee would later state that he thought the story was "excellent" and "one of the best we ever did."
 Paul Cornell, Martin Day, and Keith Topping simply wrote of the serial in The Discontinuity Guide (1995), "Functional and memorably scary, but by no means an Auton story."
 In The Television Companion (1998), David J. Howe and Stephen James Walker called it a "strong start" to the season, though they commented that the story was not as effective as Spearhead from Space in "depicting the threat of the Autons."
 They praised the introduction of the Master, calling him "the most interesting character to have been introduced to the series since the Doctor himself", though they found it improbable that one comment from the Doctor would persuade him to change his plan.
 Howe and Walker also praised Letts' direction, though they found that the over-use of CSO caused some scenes to "look false and strained".

 In 2009, Patrick Mulkern of Radio Times compared the serial to a comic strip and wrote positively about Manning and Delgado.
 However, he noted that there were "plot holes" and "gaudy early '70s production values".
 Ian Berriman of SFX, reviewing the serial for its 2011 DVD release, also commented that Delgado was "note-perfect from the off" and that while the climax was "feeble", he felt "it's all such outrageous fun that it doesn't really matter".
 DVD Talk reviewer John Sinnott described Terror of the Autons as "a wonderful romp," although "the ending is rushed and pretty much just pulled out of nowhere".
 Sinnott particularly praised the Doctor and the Master, as well as the "subtle humor".
-Den of Geek's James Peatly wrote that Terror of the Autons was "a fantastically entertaining and incredibly confident slice of macabre fun".
+Den of Geeks James Peatly wrote that Terror of the Autons was "a fantastically entertaining and incredibly confident slice of macabre fun".
 He was positive toward the family tone, Jo, and the Master but felt that it "lacks some of the narrative cohesion" of Spearhead from Space and "the Autons are reduced to playing the role of foot soldiers to the Master".
 In 2009, SFX named the cliffhanger to Episode Two, in which the policeman is revealed to be an Auton, as the 20th scariest moment in Doctor Who.